The current service offered by

 messages direct from Norfolk Constabulary about incidents

-and alerts concerning their area or the wider area must register
+and alerts concerning their area or the wider area should explore

 The following is an extract taken from the ‘About